 Carloman gave a signal, and the slaughter began.
 “Most of those who had rebelled were put to the sword.”1.Fredegar, Continuations, c29.
 Thousands would die before the Blood Court of Canstatt was over.

 There is no way to know if that is how he saw himself from the beginning of his life.
 We don’t even know when that life began.
 The best that can be said is that he was the older son of Charles Martel and his first wife Chrotrude.
 Carloman came first, perhaps in 708, and Pepin followed in 714.3.Fouracre is the only source I’ve found that hazards these dates.
-Neither child is really heard of until Charles dies in 741, and left his kingdom (he had ruled without a king for the last seven years) to the two sons by Chrotrude and another son Grifo, by his second wife Swanahild.
+Neither child is really heard of until Charles dies in 741, and left his kingdom (he had ruled without a Merovingian king for the last seven years) to his two sons by Chrotrude and another son Grifo, by his second wife (the word concubine is also used) Swanahild.

 The problem was that the bishoprics had come to be seen as hereditary, and noble families used the positions as secular rulers.
 Some gauge of the problem can be seen by the ecclesiastical orders Carloman later issued in his name.
 For a priest “falling into carnal sin… he shall be imprisoned for two years, first flogged to bleeding and afterward further disciplined at the bishop’s discretion.”8.Letters of Boniface, XLIV, in 743.

 While the sources are silent on his motivations, Pepin desired to depose the Merovingians and make himself king.
 In pursuit of this goal he needed to finalize an alliance between the Franks and the papacy so that he would have papal sanction for his efforts.
-The papacy had been pushing the idea for the last thirty years, to build a bulwark against the encroaching Lombards, but Charles had been allied with the Lombard king Liutprand, and so nothing every came of it.
+The papacy had been pushing the idea for the last thirty years, to build a bulwark against the encroaching Lombards.
+Charles Martel, however, had been allied with the Lombard king Liutprand for many years, and so nothing ever came of Rome’s efforts.
 Pepin, however, took the opportunity to break one alliance to build another in furtherance of his quest to become de facto king, and not just de jure.

-Carloman’s attitude to the regime change is unknown, however he was still a staunch ally of the Lombards and their king Aistulf.
+Carloman’s attitude to the regime change is unknown, however he remained a staunch ally of the Lombards and their king Aistulf.
 The Carolingian sources, trying to put the best face on a family feud, say that it was Aistulf who sent Carloman north in 753 to try and dissuade his brother from breaking the Lombard alliance.
-He may also have had his son Drogo’s interests in mind, for apparently Pepin had been pushing Drogo to the side.
+Carloman went to see his brother, but he may also have had his son Drogo’s interests in mind, for apparently Pepin had been pushing Drogo to the side.

 Carloman, brother of kindly king Pepin, who had been living a devout monastic life for some considerable time in St Benedict’s monastery, was persuaded with devilish enticements by the most unspeakable Aistulf, who sent him from there to the province of France to obstruct and oppose the business of ransoming the State of God’s holy Church of the Romans.
 When he got there he exerted himself to the full and strove mightily to subvert the affairs of God’s holy Church just as he had been sent to do by the unmentionable tyrant Aistulf.
 But God was propitious and Carloman totally failed to divert to his purpose the steadfast heart of his brother the christian Pepin king of the Franks; instead His Excellency Pepin realized the criminal Aistulf’s cunning and asserted that he would fight with all his strength for the matter of God’s holy church exactly as he had formerly promised the blessed pontiff.
 Then the holy pope and the king of the Franks consulted and agreed together: as Carloman had vowed himself to God to lead the monastic life they placed him in a monastery there in France, where some days later God called him and he departed this life.9.Liber Pontificalis, Stephen II, 94, c30.